Bihar Subah

 The Bihar Subah was a province (suba) of the Mughal Empire that was formed in 1575.
 It was one of the original twelve subas established by Emperor Akbar.
 Its seat was in the city of Patna which was also known as Azimabad.
 The seat of Azimabad was named after the Mughal prince, Azim-ush-Shan who was the son of Emperor Shah Alam I.

 The suba was bordered to the west by the subas of Illahabad and Awadh and to the east by Bengal Subah.

 History

-The suba of Bihar functioned as a link between Hindustan and Bengal.
+The subah of Bihar functioned as a link between Hindustan and Bengal.
 On its northern boundary, it reached into the foothills of the Himalayas although this border was poorly defined as it was covered by the forested Terai.
 Under Emperor Akbar, Bihar was divided into seven sarkars which were: